Carla Stickler: Career

 Right after graduation, Stickler landed the role of Liesl in the Asian tour of The Sound of Music, a musical made by the duo of Rodgers & Hammerstein.
 Afterwards, the next tour she participated in was the 2nd national tour of ABBA's Mamma Mia! (which launched in 2002), in which she was the understudy for the role of Sophie.

 Wicked

 Stickler eventually auditioned for a role in the first national tour of the Tony Award-winning musical Wicked, becoming the standby for Elphaba in 2010.
 She then transitioned to the Broadway production of the show, where she was an understudy for Elphaba.
-She has been praised for her performance as the not-so-Wicked Witch.
 When not portraying Elphaba, she also appeared as a part of the ensemble.
 She held her first solo concert, entitled Option Up, in The Metropolitan Room on June 1, 2015, with guest stars Bree Lowdermilk, Drew Overcash, and Zoe Sarnak.
 She left the Wicked company on June 19, 2015, after five years on Broadway and on tour.

 Stickler teaches private voice lessons in her spare time.
 She also returns to the Broadway production of Wicked frequently, filling in during vacations as the understudy for the roles of Elphaba and Nessarose, while also performing in the ensemble of the show.